-- Article 19.3 directs importing Members to impose CVDs on imports from "all sources found to be subsidized and causing injury" except producers who have renounced subsidies or entered into undertakings.
-The reference to assessing CVDs in "appropriate amounts" refers simply to the fact that the CVD on particular imports may vary, even though a CVD should be imposed in a non-discriminatory manner. - The report turns this clause in Article 19.3 into an obligation concerning the amount of the CVD.
+- The report turns this clause in Article 19.3 into an obligation concerning the amount of the CVD.
 In the process, the report creates a subjective standard for what is an "appropriate" amount, derived from a wide variety of unrelated provisions e.g., the "desirab[ility]" of a lesser duty rule.
-13 None of these provisions, though, addresses the concurrent application of ADs and CVDs. - As a result, the report introduces unpredictability into the SCM Agreement.
+None of these provisions, though, addresses the concurrent application of ADs and CVDs. - As a result, the report introduces unpredictability into the SCM Agreement.
 Members have no certainty in determining what will constitute an "appropriate" amount of a CVD in any given situation. - To compound the problem, the report appears to impose the entire burden of proving that there is no "double remedy" on the importing Member.
 Contrary to other situations, the exporting Member seemingly does not need to demonstrate that the CVD is in excess of the "appropriate" amount.
 It would appear to be enough that the exporting NME Member simply demonstrate that both CVDs and NME ADs are applied concurrently.
-14 - Because the report imposes new obligations that do not appear to derive from the text of the covered agreements, its findings in this regard appear inconsistent with Article 19.2 of the DSU. - The United States would also like to express its concerns with the decision to complete the analysis with respect to this claim.
+12 - Because the report imposes new obligations that do not appear to derive from the text of the covered agreements, its findings in this regard appear inconsistent with Article 19.2 of the DSU. - The United States would also like to express its concerns with the decision to complete the analysis with respect to this claim.
 Despite the fact that the Panel report expressly made no findings with respect to the existence of any actual "double remedy" in any of the investigations at issue, and despite the fact that China presented no evidence regarding the existence of any specific instance of a "double remedy" in any of the investigations, the Appellate Body report nonetheless completed the analysis and found the U.S. measures inconsistent with Article 19.3. - In doing so, the report states that USDOC dismissed the arguments of Chinese respondents and the Government of China on the ground that it had no statutory authority to make any adjustment and that USDOC "refused outright to afford any consideration to the issue."
 The report does not cite to any findings in the Panel report to support these factual statements.
 What the Panel report actually says is that, in the context of the antidumping investigations, the United States rejected China's suggestion that the USDOC made any broad pronouncement as to whether it lacked legal authority.
-16
+14 - In addition, the United States rejects the suggestion that USDOC refused to afford any

-13See SCM Agreement, Article 19.2.
+11See SCM Agreement, Article 19.2.

-14Appellate Body Report, paras.
+12Appellate Body Report, paras.
 602, 605-606.